silky/chrisdone-homepage/posts/on-death.markdown

 views on what it means to be alive and the role death plays in life.

-Is almost all ancient theology dealing with death by trying to justify it as if it has a good purpose, when really they have no choice other than to frame it so?
+Is almost all ancient theology dealing with death by trying to justify it as if it has a good purpose, when really they had no choice other than to frame it so, because they lacked the technology to have it any other way?